-Blocks may be nested into each other, so for example an SCL may be built from other blocks.
+Blocks may be nested into each other, so for example a block can be built from other blocks.
 Blocks are somewhat similar to C++ templates.

 The type and name combination of each block must be unique, that is, two blocks can have the same name if their type is different.